Index-Time RAG vs Real-Time RAG: Choosing the Right Retrieval Strategy

 The Fork Every Production RAG System Hits

-At a high level, RAG systems combine a language model with external context.
+At a high level, RAG pipelines combine a language model with external context.
 The question is when that context is prepared and retrieved.

 In production, this usually resolves into two approaches: